SchedulesDirect/mfdb-json/README.md

 --skiplogo      Don't download channel logos.
 --username=     Schedules Direct username.
 --password=     Schedules Direct password.
+--timezone=     Set the timezone for log file timestamps.
+See http://www.php.net/manual/en/timezones.php (Default:UTC) --skipversion   Force the program to run even if there's a version mismatch between the client and the server.
 --usedb         Use a database to store data, even if you're not running MythTV.
-(Default: FALSE) --timezone=     Set the timezone for log file timestamps.
-See http://www.php.net/manual/en/timezones.php (Default:UTC) --version       Print version information and exit.
+(Default: FALSE) --version       Print version information and exit.
 ```